External Debt

 Latest developments:

-At the end of December 2024, the gross external debt amounted to Euro 12,320 million (or 79.9% of GDP for 2024) which is a quarterly increase of Euro 449 million, while gross external claims increased by Euro 265 million and equaled Euro 7,690 million (or 49.9% of GDP).
-The larger quarterly increase in liabilities against claims led to a growth of the net external debt by Euro 183 million, and at the end of December 2024 it amounted to Euro 4,630 million (or 30% of GDP).
-The increase in the net external debt in the fourth quarter stems from the higher private net debt of Euro 328 million, given a decrease in the public net debt of Euro 144 million.
+At the end of December 2025, the gross external debt amounted to Euro 12,202 million (or 72% of GDP for 2025) which is a quarterly increase of Euro 34 million, while gross external claims decreased by Euro 68 million to Euro 7,616 million (or 0.9% of GDP).
+The quarterly increase in liabilities, amid simultaneous reduction in claims, led to a growth of the net external debt by Euro 102 million, so that at the end of December 2025, it amounted to Euro 4,586 million (or 27.1% of GDP).
+The increase in the net external debt in the fourth quarter is a result of the increased private net debt (by Euro 257 million) and the decreased public net debt (by Euro 155 million).
 Read more...

 Archive on External Debt